 Several studies, including the Theater District Master Plan and Plan Downtown, have identified Bagby as a key pedestrian and vehicular corridor.
 The street has also been highlighted in the City of Houston Bike Plan as a future bikeway location, to serve as a north-south corridor west of Main Street in Downtown.
 The corridor provides connections to Buffalo Bayou in several locations, linking Downtown to the broader greenways network.

 Due to the multiple plan recommendations, the DRA has prioritized the Bagby Street Improvement Project as it will greatly improve and expand mobility and infrastructure throughout western Downtown.
 Currently between four and six lanes wide, the project entails reducing Bagby Street to between three and four vehicular lanes to allow for wider pedestrian walkways, a bicycle lane, beautification elements, signature lighting and 79 new trees.
 The corridor’s storm sewer system will also be updated to meet current requirements, including additional inlets to reduce ponding and considerably improve drainage.

-The corridor’s $22 million rebuild began with Phase One, a traffic impact analysis and preliminary engineering design, which was awarded to Traffic Engineers, Inc. (TEI), Lockwood, Andrews & Newman, Inc., SWA Group and C.N.
+The corridor’s $28.8 million rebuild began with Phase One, a traffic impact analysis and preliminary engineering design, which was awarded to Traffic Engineers, Inc. (TEI), Lockwood, Andrews & Newman, Inc., SWA Group and C.N.
 Joehl Urban Forest Inc. in July 2017.
-The final report was completed in April 2018/ Phase Two commenced in March 2018 with a request for proposals for an Engineering and Design Consultant team, and is expected to last through June 2021, with a one-year design period and a two-year building period.
-The firm chosen to lead Phase Two of the project is Jones|Carter.
+The final report was completed in April 2018.